c0dingcl0wn/DynamicEndpoints/README.md

 This repository provides a proof of concept on how to dynamically "generate" code, compile it and add a new endpoint to an MVC web application on the fly.

+> __Disclaimer__: This code is not suited for any kind of system with public access.
+> It currently allows anyone who has access to the endpoint to insert and execute any arbitrary piece of code.
+> I recommend only running this on localhost.
+>
+> I will not take responsibility for whatever you do with this code!
+>
+> Please remember law #4 of the [10 immutable laws of security](https://www.marshall.edu/it/departments/information-security/10-immutable-laws-of-security/#:~:text=Law%20%231%3A%20If%20a%20bad,it's%20not%20your%20computer%20anymore)

 ## Getting started
 This project runs on .net6.0.
 Make sure you have a sdk and a runtime installed.
 Then, either build and start the application in your favourite IDE, or from the command line with: